sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 * **Object Models.** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
 * **Milestones.** What are major steps to completing the project?
 * **Feasibility Check.** If you are using an external API, make sure you can get that data.
 If you are using a new tool, go through its getting started tutorial.
 We will ask to see your results.

+See more details in the <a href="https://github.com/sf-wdi-22-23/modules/blob/master/w04-associations-and-auth/d3-homework/README.md" target="_blank">project planning homework document</a>.

 ### Completed project deliverables: